RodkinIvan/RodkinIvan/README.md

 ## Math:
 ### Math for cognitive modeling
 - The Category Theory
-- Lambda-calculus (in this point you can suppose, that I'm a freak)
+- Lambda-calculus (at this point you can suppose, that I'm a freak)
 - Encoding theory

 ### Other Math